Top 10 Plants Suitable for Goldfish

 This aquarium plant grows by its roots in the substrate.
-The roots of Wisteria quickly grow into a dense root system.
+The origins of Wisteria quickly grow into a dense root system.
 Combining Wisteria and goldfish in an aquarium should not cause any problems.

-The growth rate can reach 2 inches per week, which compensates for the leaves bitten by the goldfish.
+The growth rate can reach 2 inches per week, compensating for the leaves bitten by the goldfish.

-This plant is similar to a lawn, but the leaves of Vallisneria are wider and thicker than those of ordinary grass, and they can grow up to 30 inches tall or even more.
+This plant is similar to a lawn, but the leaves of Vallisneria are broader and thicker than those of ordinary grass, and they can grow up to 30 inches tall or even more.

 Some owners of aquariums may not like that the Vallisneria spiralis needs to be cut frequently.
 Goldfish like to eat these leaves, so you will need to cut the grass less often.

-This plant grows quickly and may soon become large, so you need to monitor it.
+This plant proliferates and may soon become large, so you need to monitor it.

 Water lettuce is a floating plant that can quickly grow up to 5 inches in diameter.
 Water lettuce can block out a large amount of light and absorb a large enough amount of oxygen from the water.